didaquis/changelog-generator/README.md

 ![Preview](./docs-assets/configuration.png)

 After edit JSON files, you are ready to publish.

+> 💡 TIP: If you need to change the changelog data frequently, you should consider automating the generation of the changelog.json file.

 ### Publish
 Execute the comand `npm run publish`.
 A directory called `/out` will be created.
 Move all content of that folder to your web server.
 Of course, you can publish the website generated on GitHub Pages, Surge or similar services.